17cupsofcoffee/tetra-www/src/distributing.md

 #![cfg_attr(not(debug_assertions), windows_subsystem = "windows")]
 ```

-On Mac, you will need to package your game as a `.app` - see [this thread on the Rust forums](https://users.rust-lang.org/t/how-i-can-build-graphic-application-app-without-consoles-window-for-osx-using-rustc/14469/6) for more info.
+On Mac, packaging your game as an Application Bundle (`.app`) as described in ['Change the Game's Icon/Metadata'](#change-the-game-s-icon-metadata) will prevent the terminal window from being displayed.